 Instead of using broad terms, keywords should focus on core content.
 For example, if you are writing a research paper on a newly invented method for ‘Genomic DNA Extraction’, do not include general keywords like ‘Microbiology’ or ‘Molecular Biology’.
 Use terms that clearly reflect the main content and are used multiple times in the manuscript.

 Know Your Audience

 Focus on your target audience by using terms commonly related to your field.
 Do not use vague terms or unusual abbreviations as keywords like this will reduce your chances of getting higher readership.
 Use abbreviated terms as keywords only when the variant phrase is commonly known and used in your researched field – e.g. PCR vs. polymerase chain reaction.

 Keywords Are Not Just for Your Audience

 Did you know keywords are also important for the publication process?
 Keywords are also useful to help journals identify potential peer reviewers by a specific research topic or methodology.
 Of course, journals will eventually get around to reading your manuscript but having these identified key terms helps cut through the clutter, making them especially useful to journals that receive many submissions and are highly competitive.
-Even with our services at Big Bang Editing, we have many editors who are skilled in the life sciences, a smaller amount are experts in virology, a fraction of those virologists has experience in retroviruses and even less of those people are familiar with imaging viral replication factories.
+Even with our services at Big Bang Editing, we have many editors who are skilled in the life sciences, a smaller amount is experts in virology, a fraction of those virologists has experience in retroviruses and even less of those people are familiar with imaging viral replication factories.
 Having the appropriate keywords makes matching your manuscript to reviewers a breeze.